diamondbarcode/My-Coffee-MVVM-SQLite-CRUD/Readme.md

-﻿Learning Basic C# with .Net Maui using MVVM and SQLite CRUD ( Create , Read , Update , Delete)
+﻿Learning Basic C# .Net Maui using MVVM and SQLite CRUD ( Create , Read , Update , Delete) - Basic

 # About APP

 This should make windows and android version of app to add , read update and delete coffee database using MVVM toolkit and SQLite.
 This is very basic app that i try to create base on what i learn from youtube and other website.
 I am appreacite if all expert come in help optimize and answer question if any a raise ..

+## Target & Test Platform
+-	Windows 11
+	-	64 Bits
+-	Android 13+
+	-	S22 U

 ## Requirement :